PetrischakMaxim/space-shooter/README.md

 The game created using `HTML5` `Canvas` `Vanilla JS`.

 ## Demo
-Click the on the poster and to see a demo
+Click on the poster and to see a demo
 [![Space Shooter Demo - Youtube](./posters/poster.jpg)](https://youtu.be/MTrX7byllUQ)

 ## Screenshots